Same Business Day Fast Shipping!

 - Reconnect wires with wire nuts.

-- For units with plastic feed tubes inspect for brittleness, hairline cracks, nicks or abrasions, etc. Replace if necessary.
+- For units with plastic feed, tubes inspect for brittleness, hairline cracks, nicks or abrasions, etc. Replace if necessary.

 - I would highly recommend completing this step while the humidifier water supply line is disconnected to clean out the supply line/saddle valve and make sure that you have a good flow of water coming out of the water supply line.
 Many times a new valve can become stopped up if this step is not completed.
 This can be accomplished by taking a bucket, setting the loose humidifier water supply line down into the bucket (two people are best), then turn on the saddle valve to get all loose sediment out of the saddle valve and the water line.
 This can be accomplished by allowing the water to run into the bucket for 10 to 15 seconds.
 If you can not get adequate water flow out of your saddle valve then you will need to replace your saddle valve.
-We sell a real good Supco saddle valve on the following page: Please click here for the saddle valve we recommend.
+We sell a really good Supco saddle valve on the following page: Please click here for the saddle valve we recommend.

 - Reconnect the water lines, double wrenching the compression nuts.